corrego/Parse.AspNet.Identity/README.md

 Asp.Net Identity provider for Parse.com user management.
 Implements a custom `UserStore`, `UserManager` and `RoleManager` that uses the Parse backend to store and retrieve user information.
 Right now it supports basic authentication and user creation and not much else, but I will add more features as I need them.
 You're welcome to contribute too!

 # What's New
+## v0.5
+- Breaking change: ParseApplicationUserBase is now called ParseIdentityUser to keep the naming convention and to avoid confusion between Identity implementations.
+Fixes issue #2
+- Fixed NotImplementedException bug introduced by Asp.Net Identity 2.x that now calls GetAccessFailedCountAsync all the time.
+Fixes issue #3.

 ## v0.4
 - Roles support!